 - 1. INTRODUCTION - 2.
 OBJECTIVES AND SCOPE - 3.
 STRUCTURE - 4.
-ASSESSMENT OF DiD IMPLEMENTATION - DiD implementation strategy for new NPPs (general part) - Objective of levels of DiD and plant states - Assessment of effectiveness and reliability of the design provisions: - Identification of safety functions and challenging mechanisms (e.g. PIEs, sequences, hazards and phenomena) - Identification of safety provisions for the applicable plant state - Deterministic assessment (demonstration of compliance with applicable requirements supported by the complete safety analysis) - PSA (assessment of reliability of the design provisions) - Integration of deterministic and probabilistic assessment - Assessment of safety provisions for different plant states - Assessment of safety provisions for normal operation (all modes) - Assessment of safety provisions for abnormal operation - Assessment of provision for DBA - Assessment of provisions for DEC without significant fuel degradation - Assessment of provisions for DEC with core melt - Assessment of independence between safety provisions for different plant states - Functional independence between different plant states - Assessment of common cause failures and defensive mechanisms, including use of PSA for identification and assessment of dependencies
+ASSESSMENT OF DID IMPLEMENTATION - DiD implementation strategy for new NPPs (general part) - Objective of levels of DiD and plant states - Assessment of effectiveness and reliability of the design provisions: - Identification of safety functions and challenging mechanisms (e.g. PIEs, sequences, hazards and phenomena) - Identification of safety provisions for the applicable plant state - Deterministic assessment (demonstration of compliance with applicable requirements supported by the complete safety analysis) - PSA (assessment of reliability of the design provisions) - Integration of deterministic and probabilistic assessment - Assessment of safety provisions for different plant states - Assessment of safety provisions for normal operation (all modes) - Assessment of safety provisions for abnormal operation - Assessment of provision for DBA - Assessment of provisions for DEC without significant fuel degradation - Assessment of provisions for DEC with core melt - Assessment of independence between safety provisions for different plant states - Functional independence between different plant states - Assessment of common cause failures and defensive mechanisms, including use of PSA for identification and assessment of dependencies

-5. PRACTICAL ELIMINATION OF EVENT SEQUENCES THAT WOULD LEAD TO EARLY RADIOACTIVE RELEASES OR LARGE RADIOACTIVE RELEASES
+5. PRACTICAL ELIMINATION OF EARLY OR LARGE RELEASES

-- Introduction, general aspects and interpretation of the concept for new NPPs
+- Introduction, general aspects and interpretation of the concept

 - Identification of sequences to be practically eliminated

 - Demonstration of practical elimination (general aspects)

 - Physical impossibility

 - Very low likelihood with high confidence in the assessment

 - Elements of demonstration

 - 6. REFERENCES,

-- 7. ANNEX I: Assessment of practical elimination of specific common cases
+- 7. APPENDIX I: Assessment of practical elimination of specific common cases

 - Catastrophic break of major RCS equipment

 - Prompt reactivity accidents

 - Direct containment heating

-- Hydrogen explosions - Steam explosions - Severe accidents with containment by-pass, including open containment - Containment boundary melt through - Practical elimination of severe accidents at the spent fuel pool - (Other cases for non LWR reactors that could be identified)
+- Hydrogen explosions

+- Steam explosions - Severe accidents with containment by-pass, including open containment - Containment boundary melt through - Practical elimination of severe accidents at the spent fuel pool